nix-community/home-manager/docs/manual/usage/gpu-non-nixos.md

 two-GPU systems.

 Another convenience is that all wrapper functions are always available.
-However, when `nixGL.packages` option is unset, they are no-ops.
+However, when `targets.genericLinux.nixGL.packages` option is unset, they are no-ops.
 This allows them to be used even when the home configuration is used on NixOS machines.
-The exception is the `prime-offload` script which ignores `nixGL.packages` and is installed into the environment whenever `nixGL.prime.installScript` is set.
+The exception is the `prime-offload` script which ignores `targets.genericLinux.nixGL.packages` and is installed into the environment whenever `targets.genericLinux.nixGL.prime.installScript` is set.
 This script, which can be used to start a program on a secondary GPU, does not depend on NixGL and is useful on NixOS systems as well.